SaaS Tools Directory Scraper avatar

 • research-assistant — Research and analysis tools

-• ai-agents — Autonomous AI agent platforms
+• ai-agents — Autonomous agent platforms

 Output examples